decretist/Dissertation/Chapter0/chapter0.md

 ## Note on the Title

-*(Either a separate sub-section, or a footnote under topic modeling.)*
 University policy required me to decide on the final title of my dissertation, "Distant Reading of Gratian's *Decretum*", years before I could possibly have known what the outcome of my research